-One day, chance brings the siblings back together.
-Although she fears how their parents will react if they find out she and Sam are back in touch, Ada’s determined to get answers about the night Sam left―Sam, who was supposed to be an engineer but is now, what, a poet?
-The more she learns about Sam’s poetry, the more Ada begins to wonder if maybe her own happiness is just as important as doing what’s expected of her.
+One day, chance brings the siblings together again and they start working to repair their bond.
+Although she fears how their parents will react if they find out, Adanna’s determined to get answers about the night Sam left―Sam, who was supposed to be an engineer but is now, what, a poet?
+The more she learns about Sam’s poetry, the more Adanna begins to wonder if maybe her own happiness is just as important as doing what’s expected of her.

 Amid parental pressure, anxiety over the debate competition, a complicated love life, and the Nigerian wedding-to-end-all-weddings, can Adanna learn, just this once, to put herself first?